Ruse is located on the banks of the River Danube the natural border between Romania and Northern Bulgaria.

 St Paul of the cross Cathedral Ruse

-The Roman Catholic cathedral of St Paul of the Cross is a very beautiful church and is one of Ruse’s important landmarks and very popular with tourists.
+The Roman Catholic cathedral of St Paul of the Cross is without doubt a very beautiful church and is one of Ruse’s important landmarks and very popular with tourists.

 Built in 1890 by Italian architect Valentino, the cathedral is an example of Gothic Revival architecture.

 The interior is decorated with sculptures and stained glass windows

 The pipe organ installed in 1907 is the only one of its kind with a pneumatic action in Southeastern Europe.
 It was produced by the Voit company from Karlsruhe,Germany.
 It has two manuals and 13 stops.